GoogleChrome/developer.chrome.com/site/en/docs/webstore/deceptive_installation_tactics/index.md

 ## Is there a way to appeal this decision?

 Yes, appeals can be made through the instructions included in the notification email you will receive to the email address listed under your CWS developer account.
-Our enforcement team will process the appeal within 48 hours.

 [1]: https://support.google.com/adspolicy/answer/6020955
 [2]: https://support.google.com/adspolicy/answer/6020954